MegaLoler/Nanceloid/README.md

 ## Dependencies

-In order to build and run the standalone synth you will need the [JACK audio connection kit](http://jackaudio.org/).
+In order to build and run the standalone synth you will need the [PortAudio](http://portaudio.com) and [PortMidi](http://portmedia.sourceforge.net/portmidi/).

 In order to build the VST plugins you will need the following:
 - `i686-w64-mingw32-g++`